 Maximize the Sun’s Power Production

-The rated power output of a solar panel system determines how much electricity it generates.
-However, additional elements must be considered to effectively fulfill your energy needs.
+The rated power output of a home solar panel system determines how much electricity it generates.
+However, additional elements consider effectively fulfill your energy needs.
 Panel efficiency, temperature sensitivity, shadowing, and the angle of your roof are all factors to consider.

 The angle of a roof, on the other hand, has less of an effect on panel performance than the direction it faces.
 Solar panels facing south at a tilt angle of 30° to 45° produce the most energy.